 Not too long ago we had the idea to make a documentary about consciousness and unconditional love.
 An article which I wrote for Spanda Magazine in 2017, about ‘collective enlightenment’ was an excellent source to base the script on for this documentary.
 This documentary is in the making.
 I think that this script serves well to share with you some peeks into my life and philosophy that has developed during my life.
 It is work in progress.
 Please feel welcome to read.

-This is a personal perspective on collective enlightenment, not a scientific one.
+Let me start with a personal perspective on collective enlightenment, it is not a scientific one.
 Scientists are trained to look at our existence objectively.
 Here, instead, we will explore more fundamental, subjective sources of information available to all of us, which science excludes by its own limiting rules.
 My goal is to help you directly experience the perennial presence of unconditional love that underlies life and existence.
 Maybe this is what is meant by enlightenment.
 When such an understanding is attained through one’s own direct experience – as opposed to the logical analysis of objective evidence or abstract conceptual systems – it can help us act more from unconditional love and less from fear.
 The key may be to learn to trust our feelings and intuitive faculties.
 Based on my own experiences, insights and reflections, I shall speculate on how reality may work.
 I invite you now to join me in this intimate exploration.

 1 – Thought as blinders